 If another session is already performing a repository scan operations, the system may not be able to acquire a GcLock.
 The backup will wait for up to 5 minutes for a lock to become available, otherwise it will fail and return an error.
-You can determine the session holding the GcLock by using:
+You can determine the session/s holding a GcLock by using: